-Meet Canada’s new and real pot heads: the crony politicians who have taken over and monopolized the cannabis industry through arbitrary regulation and outright extortion.
-Led by Canada’s Prime Minister Justin Trudeau, these new organized criminals wield the force of law in a way that only serves their own political interests at the expense of everyone else, even those who have never used cannabis.
+Meet Canada’s new and real pot-heads: the crony politicians who have taken over and monopolized the cannabis industry through arbitrary regulation and outright extortion.
+Led by Canada’s Prime Minister Justin Trudeau, these newly organized criminals wield the force of law in a way that only serves their own political interests at the expense of everyone else, even those who have never used cannabis.

 The outrageous new laws being used to control the cannabis market in Canada only demonstrate that government regulation is oppression, and this is a principle that applies to all enterprises and economic activities controlled by crony politicians.

 Economically, this results in higher costs and prices for everyone, tragically including those who do not use a particular ‘crony regulated’ service or commodity.
 Politically, this results in a loss of individual freedom and choice.
 Morally, it represents an evil ideology.